FAQs

 Do I need a Visa?

 If you are a US citizen you can get your Standard Visitor Visa at the border without having to apply in advance.
 To make the arrivals process as smooth as possible, GEO will issue you with a UK border entry letter which states the purpose of your visit and contains information on your programme of study.
-Keep this with your passport at all times and be sure to show the border staff at immigration.
+Keep this with your passport at all times and be sure to show the border staff at immigration if you need to.
 You should also keep copies of bank statements and return flight details in your hand luggage as staff may wish to see these.
+It’s most likely that you will enter the UK through the e-gates and not even have to speak to border staff, but having the above info on your person will save you time and reduce stress if you are questioned regarding your stay.

 If you are a non-US citizen, are on an academic year programme (i.e. in the UK for more than 6 months) or you are doing an internship you will need to apply for a Student Visa several months before the programme starts.